ram02z/grobid/README.md

 xml_content: bytes
 parser = Parser(xml_content)
 article = parser.parse()
-article.to_json()  # throws RuntimeError if extra require 'json' not installed
+article.to_json()  # raises RuntimeError if extra require 'json' not installed
 ```

 where `xml_content` is the same as in [Client section](#client)